ea-czech-republic/efektivnialtruismus.cz/README.md

 This is a repository for page of efektivni-altruismus.cz

-# Adding content and organization
+# Adding content and structure of a website
 [See Editors part of wiki](https://github.com/ea-czech-republic/efektivnialtruismus.cz/wiki/Editors-(Blog))

 # Development